 Log on to reference resources wherever you are, day or night.
-They're free - all you need is your library card.
+They are free, all you need is your library card.

 These resources can be accessed by Calderdale Libraries members, either at any Calderdale library, or outside Calderdale libraries using your library card number.